-Follow the river upstream until you reach the base of Tumpak Sewu.
+Follow the river upstream until you reach the base of the Sewu Waterfall.

 I am lost for words to describe this incredible creation of mother nature.
 The 120-meter high curtain of falls at Tumpak Sewu thunders down into a shallow rock pool below.

-There are a number of epic viewpoints so peruse the area and take in every moment you spend down at the base of Tumpak Sewu for it is a place you’ll never forget.
+There are a number of epic viewpoints, so peruse the area and take in every moment you spend down at the base of falls for it’s a place you’ll never forget.

 An epic viewpoint at Coban Sewu